 Infrastructure

-The multi-billion-shilling Thwake Dam project on the border of Kitui and Makueni has won a rare public compliment from its co-financier who is quite impressed with the progress.
+The multi-billion-shilling Thwake Multi-Purpose Dam project on the border of Kitui and Makueni has received praise from its co-financier, who is quite impressed with the progress.

-The African Development Bank (AfDB), which is partly financing the project, described the progress as tremendous – promising to inject more funds into the development.
+The African Development Bank (AfDB), which is partly financing the project, described the progress as tremendous and promised to ensure the development’s completion.

 The contractor, China Ghezouba Company, has undertaken major works on site, including establishing two giant tunnels to divert Athi River flow for excavation works at the river bed.

-Jointly funded by the Government of Kenya and the African Development Bank (AfBD), the project will be implemented in four phases at Sh81.89 billion.
+Jointly funded by the Government of Kenya and the African Development Bank (AfDB), the project will be implemented in four phases at Sh81.89 billion.

-Phase one involves building an 87m high dam wall with 688 million cubic metre storage capacity, and preliminary works for the implementation of the subsequent phases.
+Phase one involves building an 87m high dam wall with 688 million cubic meters of storage capacity, and preliminary works for the implementation of the subsequent phases.

 This segment will cost Sh42.4 billion.